kaizoku-ouu/Categorical-variable-exploration/Introduction.md

 - Insight Extraction: Provides valuable insights about the relationships between categorical variables and target outcomes.

 # Topics to Cover in Categorization Variable Exploration.

+ let's dive into how to effectively do this exploration to achieve our analytical goals.

 -  Identifying Category Variables:
       - Look for variables that represent qualitative characteristics or attributes, such as Geography, Gender, or Card Type, rather than numerical values.
 -  Frequency Distribution